Muonic Force Behind Flavor Anomalies: Light phenomenology

-Common for these models is that they have large vectorial coupling to the muons and only a small axial component, which then maximizes the NP contributions to the $ (g-2)_\mu $ with the right sign to explain the anomaly.
-Both models also maintain a large ratio between the muon and electron charges, without which there is little hope of evading the Borexino bound (that the Borexino bound is relevant even for small induced couplings to electrons we saw already in the case of the $ L_{\mu-\tau} $ model).
+The model has a large vectorial coupling to muons and only a small axial component.
+This maximizes the NP contributions to the $ (g-2)_\mu $ with the right sign to explain the anomaly.
+The model also maintains a large ratio between the muon and electron charges, without which there is little hope of evading the Borexino bound (that the Borexino bound is relevant even for small induced couplings to electrons we saw already in the case of the $ L_{\mu-\tau} $ model).
+Finally, the model has purely axial couplings to electrons and no couplings to quarks such that NSI bounds are completely avoided.
+Fig.~\ref{fig:Lt-3B} shows that the Borexino and CCFR bounds are still strong enough to exclude most of the parameter space relevant for \gmu except for a small window around 100~MeV, assuming that the kinetic mixing vanishes in the UV.
+The bounds do not change significantly for other reasonable values of $\varepsilon$, for instance even for values as large as $\varepsilon = \pm g_X / 10$.
+In Fig.~\ref{fig:Lt-3B} we do not show the collider bounds.
+We expect these to be qualitatively similar to the collider bounds for the $L_\mu - L_\tau$ model, cf. Fig. \ref{fig:Lmu-Ltau}.
+However, the \textsc{DarkCast} code, which we used to derive the collider bounds, only has vector couplings implemented at the moment.
+We therefore defer the complete phenomenological study of the $\tilde L_{\mu-\tau}$ model to future work.

-Even though the two models, $\tilde L-3B$ and $\tilde L_{\mu-\tau}$, were chosen such that they would avoid the most stringent bounds, it is clear from Fig.~\ref{fig:Lt-3B} that the Borexino and CCFR bounds are still strong enough to almost completely close the window on the region of parameter space that would lead to the explanation of the \gmu anomalies, assuming that the kinetic mixing vanishes in the UV.\footnote{Note that we still use \textsc{DarkCast} to draw the exclusion regions even though only contributions from vector couplings are implemented in it at present.
-While this captures the dominant contributions the correct bounds should be even slightly stronger than what is shown in Fig.~\ref{fig:Lt-3B}.} It would be interesting to relax the model search criteria beyond $ |X_F|\leq 10$.
-We anticipate that this would generate additional feasible models with axial currents that are further suppressed, and also have a larger muon-to-electron charge ratio, further relaxing the experimental bounds.
+Finally, it would be interesting to relax the chiral model search criteria beyond $ |X_F|\leq 10$.
+We anticipate that this would generate additional feasible models with axial currents that are further suppressed and also have a larger muon-to-electron charge ratio, further relaxing the experimental bounds.
+Of course, this is just another way to approach the limit of the $L_\mu - L_\tau$ model.